WrestleMania 41 lineup: Four world championship matches and more set for the biggest event of the year - Pro Wrestling Dot Net

 -Randy Orton vs. Kevin Owens

-Powell’s POV: Although not officially announced, Smackdown set up Roman Reigns vs. CM Punk vs. Seth Rollins in a Triple Threat, and Drew McIntyre vs. Damian Priest.
+Powell’s POV: WWE made the Triple Threat official since our previous update.
+Although not officially announced, Smackdown also set up Drew McIntyre vs. Damian Priest.
 All signs point to Rhea Ripley being added to the Women’s World Championship match to make it a Triple Threat.
 WWE premium live events stream on Peacock in the United States and on Netflix internationally.

 Be the first to comment